-Application segments analyzed in the study include front, rear, side, and interior.
-Headlamps segment is estimated to grow at a CAGR of over 7% from 2015 to 2022.
+Application segments analyzed in the study include a front, rear, side, and interior.
+The headlamps segment is estimated to grow at a CAGR of over 7% from 2015 to 2022.
 These also include DSL/fog lights.
 Dynamic growth and developments have revolutionized the headlamps segment.
 The increasing use of LEDs in headlamps as compared to halogen and xenon lights is a prominent trend propelling growth.
 Adaptive headlights are an active safety feature designed to enhance the drivers’ visibility in low light conditions.

 Rear lights comprise brake, tail lights, indicators, and back-up lights mounted on the rear end of each vehicle.
 Presently, halogen lights are commonly used for rear application purposes.
 However, LED lights would emerge as prominent solutions in vehicles over the forecast period.
 Illumination products find significant application in vehicle interior systems as they give an aesthetic appearance to the interior.
 Numerous manufacturers are focusing on developing energy-efficient and compact solutions for interior illumination purposes.

 Asia Pacific automotive lighting market accounted for over 40% of the overall share in 2014.
-Increased automobile production across countries such as China, India, Japan, and Taiwan combined with rising urban population, growing economies, and increasing the purchasing power of individuals is estimated to fuel the demand across this region.
+Increased automobile production across countries such as China, India, Japan, and Taiwan combined with the rising urban population, growing economies, and increasing the purchasing power of individuals is estimated to fuel the demand across this region.

 Europe is anticipated to have steady growth owing to increasing adoption in the brake, reverse, interior lights, and signal indicators.
 Further, environmental regulations mandate the installation of LEDs across various applications.
 The North American regions are expected to have substantial demand for LED lights in the automotive sector, majorly supplemented by their increasing application in the interior segment.

 Companies dominating the global automotive lighting market share include Osram GmbH, Hella KGaA Hueck & Co., Valeo SA, Stanley Electric, Magneti Marelli, Koito Manufacturing Co., Ltd., and General Electric (GE).
-Product launch, joint venture, and expansion are few prominent strategies adopted by key vendors.
+Product launch, joint venture, and expansion are a few prominent strategies adopted by key vendors.
 Ongoing R&D on compact and comparatively cheaper LED lights is expected to result in a shift of preference from halogen and xenon to LED technologies.
 Thus, the introduction of compact, energy-efficient, and low-cost LED lights is anticipated to emerge as a lucrative strategy for the participants.

 We are GDPR and CCPA compliant!
 Your transaction & personal information is safe and secure.